huggingface/diffusers/examples/instruct_pix2pix/README.md

  [Here](https://wandb.ai/sayakpaul/instruct-pix2pix/runs/ctr3kovq), you can find an example training run that includes some validation samples and the training hyperparameters.

+ ***Note: In the original paper, the authors observed that even when the model is trained with an image resolution of 256x256, it generalizes well to bigger resolutions such as 512x512.
+This is likely because of the larger dataset they used during training.***

  ## Inference

  Once training is complete, we can perform inference: